Ving Rhames: 2000 to the present

+On television Rhames portrayed a gay drag queen in the television film Holiday Heart (2000).
+He played John Morgan in Hallmark Hall of Fame's film Little John (2002).
 In March 2005, Rhames played the lead role on a new Kojak series, on the USA Network cable channel (and on ITV4 in the UK).
 The bald head, lollipops, and "Who loves ya, baby?" catchphrase remained intact, but little else remained from the Telly Savalas-starring original.
+It was announced that he would have a role in the 2006 Aquaman-based show Mercy Reef; however, due to the integration of The WB and UPN for the new network, CW, Mercy Reef was not picked up.
+He narrated the BET television series American Gangster (2006–2009).